XHiddenProjects/AsonetCMS/docs/1.0.0/en-us/guide.md

 If you want to keep up to date with all the latest news, bug fixes and security issues, you should regularly check ASONET-CMS homepage.
 System updates can be done automatically via the admin backend.
 Your hosting should support Git because our updates come from our GitHub repository.

-In case of complications you can always ask us about it at our support forums or via our ticket sysrem.
+In case of complications you can always ask us about it at our support forums or via our ticket system.

 Before each update, you should always do a file and database backup.
 If an update has failed, you can restore it at any time.